 We took that approach to Descartes's Meditations, but we quickly abandoned it with the difficult arguments in Spinoza's Ethics, with the assaults on the various overlapping expositions of Leibniz's work, and with the dense repetitiveness of Locke's Essay.

-Still, the approach is nearly unavoidable, given our syllabus.
+The center-out approach is nearly unavoidable given our syllabus.